San Joaquin, Iloilo: Barangays

-San Joaquin is subdivided into 85 barangays.
+San Joaquin is politically subdivided into 85 barangays.
+Each barangay consists of puroks and some have sitios.

 Demographics

-In the 2020 census, the population of San Joaquin, Iloilo, was 52,617 people, with a density of sigfig 52,773/234.84.
+In the 2024 census, the population of San Joaquin, Iloilo, was 52,773 people, with a density of sigfig 52,773/234.84.

+Languages

 Kinaray-a is the main language of San Joaquin.
 Hiligaynon is spoken as a secondary language and is also understood by the residents.

+Religion

+San Joaquin is predominantly Roman Catholic, with approximately 97% of the population adhering to the faith.
+Other Christian denominations are also present, including Independent Catholic churches such as the Iglesia Filipina Independiente (Aglipayan Church), and various Protestant groups such as Baptists, Presbyterians, Methodists, Seventh-day Adventists, and other Evangelical Christians.

+Non-Protestant Christian groups also have a presence in the municipality, including the Iglesia ni Cristo, the Church of Jesus Christ of Latter-day Saints (Mormons), and Jehovah's Witnesses.

+A small portion of the population practices non-Christian religions, with Islam being the most commonly represented among them.